Calibre

 Calibre is the undisputed king of e-book management, earning its high rating through sheer utility and an unbeatable price (free).
 While it loses points for a dated, non-native interface and a steep learning curve, no other software on macOS comes close to its power.
 It is the only tool that truly lets you own your digital library, freeing you from the whims of Amazon or Apple.
 For casual readers, it might be overkill; for anyone with a collection of more than 50 books, it is essential infrastructure.

-brew install --cask calibreCalibre is the definitive, open-source e-book management suite that has served as the backbone of digital libraries since its initial release as 'libprs500' in 2006.
+Calibre is the definitive, open-source e-book management suite that has served as the backbone of digital libraries since its initial release as 'libprs500' in 2006.
 Developed by Kovid Goyal, it is a powerful, albeit utilitarian, Swiss Army knife for bibliophiles, capable of organizing, converting, and editing practically any e-book format in existence.
 Unlike the closed ecosystems of Apple Books or Kindle, Calibre gives users total control over their metadata and file structures.
-As of early 2026, the software runs on the mature 7.x series, which introduced a major architectural shift to Qt 6 and native support for Apple Silicon Macs.
+As of mid-2026, the software runs on the mature 9.x series, continuing the Qt 6 architecture with native Apple Silicon support, enhanced AI integrations, and a modernized content server.
 It remains the gold standard for users who need to strip away DRM (via plugins), convert EPUBs to AZW3 for Kindles, or manage massive libraries of technical PDFs.
 While its interface prioritizes function over form, its unparalleled feature set makes it essential for anyone who takes digital reading seriously.

 Calibre is a technical marvel of longevity, transitioning successfully through multiple eras of computing while maintaining backward compatibility.
 It stands as a testament to the power of Python in desktop application development.

 Launched in 2006 as 'libprs500' by Kovid Goyal to support the Sony PRS-500 e-reader, Calibre was renamed in 2008.
 It grew alongside the e-book revolution, adapting to the rise of the Kindle, Nook, and iPad.
 A major milestone was the release of version 5.0 in 2020, which completed the difficult migration from Python 2 to Python 3.
 The release of version 7.0 in late 2023 marked the transition to Qt 6, future-proofing the application for modern high-DPI displays and Apple Silicon architecture.
+Version 9.0, released in late 2024, introduced AI integration capabilities and a new full-text search engine, with subsequent 9.x releases adding reading progress tracking, enhanced annotation tools, and offline content server modes.

 Calibre is built primarily in Python, using the Qt framework for its graphical user interface.
 This cross-platform choice allows it to run identically on macOS, Windows, and Linux, though it sacrifices native Mac aesthetics.
 It uses a custom database backend (based on SQLite) to manage metadata, which is stored in a `metadata.db` file within the library folder.
 The conversion engine is a complex pipeline of heuristic processors and input/output plugins that parse and reconstruct e-book HTML structures.

 The plugin system is Calibre's secret weapon.
 Accessed via `Preferences > Plugins`, it allows third-party developers to extend functionality.
 Famous plugins include 'Count Pages' (stats), 'FanFicFare' (downloading web fiction), and various metadata sources like Goodreads or Amazon.
-Calibre also provides a robust Command Line Interface (CLI) with tools like `calibredb`, `ebook-convert`, and `ebook-meta`, enabling users to script and automate library management on headless servers.
+Calibre also provides a solid Command Line Interface (CLI) with tools like `calibredb`, `ebook-convert`, and `ebook-meta`, enabling users to script and automate library management on headless servers.

 Calibre's core strength is its conversion engine, which handles dozens of input/output formats including EPUB, MOBI, AZW3, PDF, and DOCX.
 Users can fine-tune every aspect of the output, from font scaling to heuristic processing that fixes broken paragraph breaks.
 For example, converting a technical PDF to an EPUB for a Kindle Paperwhite involves selecting the book, pressing 'C' (or clicking 'Convert books'), and adjusting the 'Heuristic Processing' tab to unwrap lines.
 This ensures the text flows correctly on small screens rather than appearing as rigid PDF page images.